By AME TRANDEM

 Special to The Na

-Ame Trandem is Southeast Asia programme director for International Rivers, an INGO working to protect rivers and the rights of communities depending upon them.
+Ame Trandem is the Southeast Asia programme director for International Rivers, an INGO working to protect rivers and the rights of communities depending upon them.